Kuduro: Origins

 Kuduristas use body movements that often emanate movement/stillness, incoordination, falling, pop & lock, and breakdancing.
-This style of dance seems to “break down” body parts into isolations and staccato movements, serving as a reflection of debility and the mixture of abled/disabled bodies in performance.
+This style of dance seems to "break down" body parts into isolations and staccato movements, serving as a reflection of debility and the mixture of abled/disabled bodies in performance.
+Kuduro is usually performed in the streets, where groups gather in circles and one by one come into the center and perform their movements while impressing the crowd.
+Usually, participation is open to everyone, and the audience claps and cheers on the dancers.
 Popular Angolan dancer Costuleta, whose leg has been amputated, is known for his captivating performances displaying dexterity and sexuality.
-The incorporation of debility complicates normative notions of “abled-ness” while recalling motifs of black survival throughout the diaspora, specifically in relation to the land mines planted after Angola's war of independence that has left many Angolans amputated.
-Kuduristas contort their bodies in direct response to their spatial environments: Kuduristas, acutely aware of the six to twenty million landmines still waiting to be detonated, as well as the fact that one out of every 334 Angolans has lost a limb as a result of landmine detonation, emulate to various degrees the movements of the land mine victims around them, and are themselves victims.Young also argues that kuduristas use their dancing “to signify on the normative landscape of the black body,” and by extension, their spatial order.
+The incorporation of debility complicates normative notions of "abled-ness" while recalling motifs of black survival throughout the diaspora, specifically in relation to the land mines planted after Angola's war of independence that has left many Angolans amputated.
+Kuduristas contort their bodies in direct response to their spatial environments: "Kuduristas, acutely aware of the six to twenty million landmines still waiting to be detonated, as well as the fact that one out of every 334 Angolans has lost a limb as a result of landmine detonation, emulate to various degrees the movements of the land mine victims around them, and are themselves victims."
+Young also argues that kuduristas use their dancing "to signify on the normative landscape of the black body," and by extension, their spatial order.
 Acts of oppression (colonialism) and violence have composed their environments as sites of subjugation, but these dancers influence the essence of their settings by taking up space and recasting it through their bodies and movement.

 Terminology

 The name of the dance refers to a peculiar movement in which the dancers seem to have hard buttocks ("Cu Duro" in Portuguese), simulating an aggressive and agitated dance style.
+The name could also be translated to "in hard times" or "in a hard place", with "ku" serving as a locative in Kimbundu and emphasizing the state and history of the art form, rather than the physical movement.
+Kuduro's instrumentation, often sampling sounds from everyday life like keyboards and cellphones, reflects this second meaning by sonically reproducing the theme of enduring hard times and places.
+Both interpretations of kuduro's meaning are incorporated into kuduro dance performances: "In addition to hip hop inspired movements, carnival and traditional Angolan dance steps, both able-bodied Kuduristas and amputees dance on their knees as if their lower legs were amputated, or crawl across the floor in a performance of debility."